suckbluefrog/Batocera-Multilib/README.md

 - bumped Wine-tkg-staging-wow64 and added Proton-GE 10-33
 - Added umu-launcher and dgvoodoo2 with settings/configgen options to toggle in ES
 - Bumped dosbox-x
-- Moved ROG ally hotkeys into services to prevent issues with keyboard on other devices.
+- Moved ROG ally hotkeys into services to prevent issues with keyboard on other devices
 - Added TDP controls to bactocera-control-center as well as Reboot and Shutdown options
+- Kernel to 6.19.9
+- Mesa to 26.0.3
 ---